-1 AMENDMENTS TO THE UNIFORM COMMON INTEREST OWNERSHIP ACT 2 [ARTICLE] 1 3 GENERAL PROVISIONS 4 [PART] 1 5 SECTION 1-103.
-DEFINITIONS.
-In this [act]: 6 7 (17A) "Electronic" means relating to technology having electrical, digital, magnetic, 8 wireless, optical, electromagnetic, or similar capabilities.
-9 Reporter's Note (1/29/2021) 10 11 12 13 14 15 16 17 18 19 20 This proposed new definition is taken from the Uniform Electronic Wills Act (the E-Wills Act) § 2(1) (2019) and the Revised Uniform Law on Notarial Acts (RULONA) § 2(2) (2018), which use identical language.
+1 2 3 4 5 6 7 8 9 E-Wills Act) § 2(1) (2019) and the Revised Uniform Law on Notarial Acts (RULONA) § 2(2) (2018), which use identical language.
 Existing UCIOA uses "electronic" in a number of provisions without definition.
-Adding a definition coordinates with proposed revisions to Section 3-108, Meetings , and Section 3-110, Voting ; Proxies ; Ballots , which facilitate electronic meetings and electronic voting, including use of the term "electronic ballot," which is not presently defined.
-21 (22) "Master association" means an organization described in Section 2-120, whether or 22 not it is also an association described in Section 3-101. means: 23 (A) a unit owners association that serves more than one common interest 24 community; or 25 (B) an organization holding a power delegated under Section 2-120(a).
-26 27 28 29 30 31 Reporter's Note (5/25/2021) 1.
-The proposed new definition of "Master Association" moves some of the language from existing Section 2-120(a) (below) and is designed to achieve consistency of usage throughout Section 2-120.
-The proposed definition also seeks to draw a sharper definitional line between the unit owners association and
+Adding a definition coordinates with proposed revisions to Section 3-108, Meetings , and Section 3-110, Voting; Proxies; Ballots , which facilitate electronic meetings and electronic voting, including use of the term "electronic ballot," which is not presently defined.
+10 11 (18) "Executive board" means the body, regardless of name, designated in the declaration 12 or bylaws to act on behalf of the association.
+13 (19) "Identifying number" means a symbol or address that identifies only one unit in a 14 common interest community.
+15 (20) "Leasehold common interest community" means a common interest community in 16 which all or a portion of the real estate is subject to a lease the expiration or termination of which 17 will terminate the common interest community or reduce its size.
+18 (21) "Limited common element" means a portion of the common elements allocated by 19 the declaration or by operation of Section 2-102(2) or (4) for the exclusive use of one or more 20 but fewer than all of the units.
+21 (22) "Master association" means: 22 (A) a unit owners association that serves more than one common interest 23 community; or 24 (B) an organization holding a power delegated under Section 2-120(a).
+25 26 Reporter's Note (5/25/2021) 26 27 1.
+The proposed new definition of "Master Association" moves some of 28 the language from existing Section 2-120(a) (below) and is designed to achieve 29 consistency of usage throughout Section 2-120.
+The proposed definition also 30 seeks to draw a sharper definitional line between the unit owners association and 31 a master association